- Standing on the Shoulders

 We’re not finished yet!

 We initially included more than 60 women in the exhibition for the launch on 19 September 2018 (the day, in 1893, the suffrage legislation finally became law).
-We’ll add another selection on November 28 (the anniversary of the first general election in which women could vote) and on International Women’s Day, on March 8, 2019, taking the final number of women profiled to 125.
+We added another selection on November 28 (the anniversary of the first general election in which women could vote) and on International Women’s Day, on March 8, 2019, will add a further group to take the final number of women profiled to 125.

 Who else do you think should be included?
 Let us know!
 We welcome suggestions of additional women who could appear in subsequent uploads – the only criteria is that they must appear somewhere in our online collection.